 6. Orally present a patient’s history, physical examination, lab data, assessment and plan clearly, concisely, yet with relevant details.

 Learning activity: This is practiced on daily rounds with the whole team present.
 More comprehensive presentations are typically performed with the attending or resident one-on-one and feedback is given at that time.
 Dr. Nall will lead optional small group practice sessions that you can sign up for on the sign-up sheet posted on the door of the clerkship office 4108.
 IM coaches and peers are another venue to practice this difficult skill.

 Evaluation: Attending and residents who directly observe this will provide formative and summative feedback.
-A mini-CEX form is available online to enhance this feedback and that may be uploaded in Canvas.
+A mini-CEX form is available online to enhance this feedback and that may be submitted at the end of the clerkship.